elisebell/website_old/personal.md

 <b>Blog</b>:
 While I'm in Argentina doing pilot fieldwork for my dissertation, I'm trying to keep a blog in Welsh, which you can read [here]({{ site.url }}/blog), if you want to try to muddle through my poor grammar or run it through google translate!

+If you're interested in hearing my take on applying for fellowships and grants, check out my blog post for UA's GradFunding newsletter [here](https://grad.arizona.edu/ofce/articles/2017/02/spotlight-elise-bell-eapsi)!